chfvoigt/jekyll-videoposts/README.md

       </div>
     {% endif %}

+I have added two example files to the repository in case you'd like to have a look at it.

 ## Advantages

 Compared to using the embed codes in the posts itself, this method has two main advantages:

 * If you decide to change the embed code options (or if the video hoster requires you to do so), you will not have to change every single code, but only the layout files.
-* Your posts also look cleaner.
+* Your posts will look cleaner.

 ## Disadvantage